Introduction to Digital Logic

 Combinational Logic Circuits

 Lastly, a combinational logic circuit can be created using the simplified equation.
-First, a NOT operation is performed on D by inputting and outputting D through a NOT gate.
-Then, the P and inverted D are inputted into an AND gate, as denoted by them being multiplied in figure 14.
-Finally, the result of the AND operation between the P and inverted D and the W is inputted into an OR gate, as denoted by the addition function in figure 14.
-The final combinational logic circuit can be seen in Figure 15.
+First, a NOT operation is performed on D by inputting and outputting inverted D through a NOT gate.
+Then, the P and inverted D are inputted into an AND gate, as denoted by them being multiplied in Equation 2.
+Finally, the result of the AND operation between the P and inverted D and the W is inputted into an OR gate, as denoted by the addition function in Equation 2.
+The final combinational logic circuit can be seen in Figure 2.

 Integrated circuits (IC) can be used to prototype a combinational logic circuit on a breadboard.
 These devices are small assemblies of electronic components that have been combined into a single unit.
 In this lab, the IC chips consist of logic gates that can be wired to prototype the logic circuit (Figure 3).